jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (g) set—
     (i) the method by which the amount of the contribution that may be claimed by a relevant third party is to be calculated; or
     (ii) the amount of that contribution:
-  (h) set out the process required to be followed, or require a process publicly notified by the EPA to be followed, for a relevant third party to claim a contribution to their costs.
+  (h) set out the process required to be followed, or require a process publicly notified by the EPA to be followed, for a relevant third party to claim a contribution to their costs:
+  (i) provide for, or set out, a dispute resolution process in relation to costs sought to be recovered under section 104.
 (2) If regulations made in relation to subsection (1)﻿(e) authorise the EPA to grant an exemption, waiver, or refund,— (a) an instrument granting an exemption, waiver, or refund is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only in a particular case; and
   (b) the regulations must contain a statement to that effect.